API¶

 };

-This module also defines several InputEvent
+This module also defines several InputEvent sub-classes that

 know more about the different types of events (key, abs, rel etc).
 The

-dictionary maps event types to these classes.
+event_factory dictionary maps event types to these classes.

-Assuming you use the evdev.util.categorize()
+Assuming you use the evdev.util.categorize() function to

 categorize events according to their type, adding or replacing a class